Richard Williams, Notre Dame Sociology

 I am mostly covering this here because it is an important topic and there wasn't enough time to cover it in the new Stats I!
 But, several of the methods do involve the use of categorical data analysis, so it isn't totally out of place.
 Also, since you are analyzing your own data this semester, you are more likely to have to deal with missing data.

 Missing Data Part 1: Overview, Traditional Methods.
-Read on your own.
+I'll talk about parts of this in the class but you should read the whole thing on your own.
 It mostly explains why most traditional methods for handling missing data (other than listwise deletion) are seriously flawed.
-I won't talk about this in class.

 mdpart2.do - Stata file for the MD Part 2 handout